bpirkle/aqs-docker-druid-test-env/aqs-docker-druid-test-env-build/README.md

 The naming of all this is speculative.
 Should we include the Druid version number in the name?
 Are the various other names too long/short/unclear?

 Test data is currently .csv, but Spark can also generate .json data.
 Which do we prefer for this?

-The injest.sh script waits a hard-coded 10 minutes for ingestion tasks to complete.
-Is there anything we can do to actually know when everything is done rather than assuming a time?
-And if not, can we make the countdown prettier?

 The ingest.sh script in general doesn't do a lot of error handling.
 It is only needed at build time, so maybe that's okay.
 But could/should it do more?